 The Regulations of the Board of Directors are entered in the Madrid Trade Registry and accessible to the public through the company's web site (www.repsol.com).

-B.2.6 Does the composition of the Delegate Committee reflect the participation on the Board of the different types of Director?

-If no, explain the composition of your Executive Committee
+2.6 Does the composition of the Delegate Committee reflect the participation the Board of the different types of Director?
+Yes X No If no, explain the composition of your Executive Committee